-Regan Smith, our director of sustainability for real estate, sets our sustainability strategy and manages the programs that support our commitments and vision.
+Regan Smith, our head of sustainability for real estate, sets our sustainability strategy and manages the programs that support our commitments and vision.
 She also represents Manulife Investment Management's real estate segment on both Manulife Financial Corporation’s Sustainability Centre of Expertise and Manulife Investment Management’s Responsible Investment Committee.

 Our sustainable building standards